 From the dialogues that emerged during the Kisan Swaraj Yatra and subsequent work, ASHA articulates a 4-pillared Kisan Swaraj Neeti and calls on governments to adopt the same.
 The four pillars of Kisan Swaraj Neeti are (1) income security for farm households; (2) ecological sustainability of agriculture; (3) people’s control over agricultural resources like land, water and seed; and (4) access to safe, healthy, nutritious and sufficient food for all.
 The Kisan Swaraj Neeti is conscious of, and sensitive to structural issues of discrimination and marginalisation, and seeks to address those within this policy framework.

 About the Kisan Swaraj Yatra:

-The Kisan Swaraj Yatra taken up by ASHA was driven by a collective realization that the prevailing agricultural model and policies have resulted in an enormous crisis of many dimensions – soils are depleted of fertility and life itself; health is deeply affected due to poisoning of water and food; farmers are in deep distress, caught in a cycle of high risk and debt; youth in rural areas and even practising cultivators find no dignity in the profession of farming; distress migration is resulting in huge exploited population in urban areas.
-This is atop a situation that has already been laden with various inequities in rural India.
+The Kisan Swaraj Yatra taken up by ASHA in 2010 – starting on Gandhi Jayanti on October 2, 2010 at Sabarmati Ashram, and ending at Rajghat on December 10, 2010 – was driven by a collective realization that the prevailing agricultural paradigm and policies have resulted in an enormous crisis of many dimensions – soils are depleted of fertility and life itself; health is deeply affected due to poisoning of water and food; farmers are in deep distress, caught in a cycle of high risk and debt; youth in rural areas and even practising cultivators find no dignity in the profession of farming; distress migration is resulting in huge exploited population in urban areas.
+Meanwhile, corporatisation of agriculture is leading to farmers losing whatever little autonomy they had in an already-risky enterprise.
+This is atop a situation that has already been laden with various (structural) inequities in rural India.
 There is a sense of urgency that we need a whole revamp of our approach to agriculture.

 Why was ASHA created….: